Welcome to Notary Public Northampton

 A Notary Public is a highly specialist lawyer who deals with documents for use in foreign countries.
 A Notary’s signature and seal are recognised worldwide.
 If you require a document to be accepted as authentic in a foreign country you may need a Notary Public to notarise that document.

-Notaries are also available in the following areas: Notary Public Cheltenham and Notary Public Ascot , Notary Warrington and Notary in Maidenhead and Notary Public Reading including Notary in Slough , Notary Public Plymouth as well as Notary Public Newcastle and Notary Public Huddersfield
+Notaries are also available in the following areas: Notary Public Cheltenham and Notary Public Ascot , Notary Warrington and Notary in Maidenhead and Notary Public Broadstairs as well as Notary in Slough , Notary Public Plymouth as well as Notary Public Newcastle and Notary Public Huddersfield

 Why do I need a Notary Public?

 You may require a document to be Notarised in the following cases:

 - Setting up a Power of Attorney for use in another country

 - Sending a certified copy of your passport abroad

 - When marrying abroad you may need to provide evidence of your single status to that jurisdiction

 - Getting duplicate documents such as a passport